Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties

 \section{Simulation Results and Discussions}

 In this section, we investigate the performance of the proposed algorithms.
-For the purpose of comparison, the algorithm based on estimated channel only (without taking the channel errors into account) is also simulated.
-An AF MIMO-OFDM relay system where the source, relay and destination are equipped with same number of antennas, $N_S=M_R=N_R=M_D=2$ is considered.
-The number of subcarriers $K$ is set to be 64, and the length of the multi-path channels in both hops is 5, and is denoted as $L$.
-The channel response is generated according to the HIPERLAN/2 standard \cite{Chen08}.
-The signal-to-noise ratio (${\rm{SNR}}$) of the first hop is defined as ${\rm{E}}_s/{\rm{N}}_1={\rm{Tr}}({\bf{R}}_s)/(KM_R\sigma_{n_1}^2)$, and is fixed as $30{\rm{dB}}$.
-At the source, on each subcarrier, two independent data streams are transmitted by two antennas at the same power, and QPSK is used as the modulation scheme.
-The ${\rm{SNR}}$ at the second hop is defined as ${\rm{E}}_r/{\rm{N}}_2=P_r/(KM_D\sigma_{n_2}^2)$.
+For the purpose of comparison, the algorithm based on estimated channel only (without taking the estimation errors into account) is also simulated.
+An AF MIMO-OFDM relay system where the source, relay and destination are equipped with same number of antennas, $N_S=M_R=N_R=M_D=4$ is considered.
+The number of subcarriers $K$ is set to be 64, and the length of the multi-path channels in both hops is $L=4$.
+The channel impulse response is generated according to the HIPERLAN/2 standard \cite{Chen08}.
+The signal-to-noise ratio (${\rm{SNR}}$) of the first hop is defined as ${\rm{E}}_s/{\rm{N}}_1=P_s/(K\sigma_{n_1}^2)$, and is fixed as $30{\rm{dB}}$.
+At the source, on each subcarrier, four independent data streams are transmitted, and QPSK is used as the modulation scheme.
+The ${\rm{SNR}}$ at the second hop is defined as ${\rm{E}}_r/{\rm{N}}_2=P_r/(K\sigma_{n_2}^2)$.
 In the figures, MSE is referred to total simulated MSE over all subcarriers normalized by $K$.
 Each point in the following figures is an average of 10000 realizations.
 In order to solve SOCP problems, the widely used optimization matlab toolbox CVX is adopted \cite{Grant07}.